Last updated on November 5th, 2020 at 04:10 pm

 Court-Ordered Drug Testing Is Another Reason Why People Need Screenings

 Laws, policies, procedures, and regulations will vary from state to state.
 So, it is important for citizens to research and know what they are getting themselves into when it comes to court-ordered drug testing.
-This post will examine some of the ins and outs of the process associated with West Virginia.
-Drug screenings are just what they sound like.
+This post will examine some of the ins and outs of the process associated with court ordered drug testing.
+Drug screenings or drug tests are just what they sound like.
 They are tools that the court system uses to determine if a person is using drugs or not.
 Samples are typically collected via urine or oral fluid testing.

 Why Might A West Virginia Native Receive Court-Ordered Drug Testing